Line 4 (Athens Metro)

 Line 4 of the Athens Metro is a future line that will run from Alsos Veikou to Goudi.
-Construction of the line started in mid to late-2021 and is scheduled to be completed in 2029 but is more realistically estimated to remain under construction until at least 2030.
+Construction of the line started in mid to late-2021 and was scheduled to be completed in 2029 but is more realistically estimated to remain under construction until at least 2032.

 Line 4 had been under consideration for many years.
 Its exact route was changed multiple times.
 One of the most famous routes was the U-shaped line from to (which are current stations of lines 1 and 3 respectively), including a branch to Vyronas.
 However, the route from Alsos Veikou to Goudi was chosen, as it has the benefit of being the one passing from the densely populated areas of central Athens, such as Galatsi, Exarcheia, Kolonaki, Kaisariani and Zografou.

-In the distant future, it will be extended further north to Lykovrysi and to other important suburbs of Athens, like Marousi.
+In the distant future, it will be extended further north to Lykovrysi, and to other important suburbs of Athens, like Marousi, with a possible future Lykovrysi-Acharnes extension to join the future Line 2 extension.